radiatecode/dachartjs/README.md

 {!! $chart->apiChartScript(url('fetch/monthly/chart'), 'search-btn', "month_elm_id")) !!}
 ```
 > Depend on user's month selection chart will be refreshed or update.
-> When "search-btn" is triggered it will get value from month element, attach the value with the given url as query string and send request to server to fetch data.
+> When "search-btn" is triggered it will get value from input element of month, attach the value with the given url as query string and send request to server to fetch data.

 **Api Route:**